lucas-kaminski/bento-code-challenge/README.md

 - [x] Create all the TECH-X tasks in the backlog section
 - [x] Define the technology stack to be used in the project based on the challenge requirements and job description ([link](https://github.com/backend-br/vagas/issues/11910))
 - [x] Define the branch strategy to be used in the project

+#### Tech at job description

+This is the technology stack mentioned in the job description.
+It will be used as a reference to define the technology stack for this challenge.

+- TypeScript
+- Node.js
+- NestJS
+- Firebase (Firestore, functions, etc.)
+- Google Cloud Platform (GCP)
+- Cloud Run
+- BigQuery
+- Docker
+- Swagger/OpenAPI

 ### TASK-1: Validation